Argyle-Software/kyber/readme.md

 ### WebAssembly

-This library compiled to Wasm is published on npm.
+This library has been compiled into a WASM binary package.
+Usage instructions are published on npm:

 https://www.npmjs.com/package/pqc-kyber

+Which is also located in the [wasm pkg folder readme](./pkg/README.md)

 To install: